BeanCheeseBurrito/Flecs.NET/README.md

 - Fully blittable interface with no runtime marshalling

 **Flecs.NET.Native - Precompiled native libraries**
-- Provides both shared and static libraries for Windows, MacOS, and Linux
+- Provides both shared and static libraries for Windows, MacOS, Linux, iOS, and WASM
+- Static libraries are automatically linked for NativeAOT builds (`$(FlecsStaticPath)` available for manual linking for other targets)
 - Packaged with Zig for dependency free cross-compilation everywhere

 ## NuGet